Multiple-Concept Franchising: The Growing Allure of Operating Several Brands

 Co-branding.
 Locating two or more brands in a single location also allows behind-the-scenes efficiencies, which boosts profits.
 For example, an ice cream brand located next to a sandwich brand can share the same back room, and employees can be shifted from one brand to the other to meet changing customer flow.
 Be careful to keep in compliance with each franchise agreement.

 Cultures.
 One of the challenges in operating more than one brand is that each brand has its own culture.
 Sometimes those cultures are not compatible, and considerable energy is expended trying to make them work together.
 Some multi-brand franchisees prefer to keep the operation and personnel of their brands separate.
 Regardless, it's important to choose a "brand champion" for each concept to prevent its being ignored.
-And remember, you have your own company culture and may run into difficulties fitting different franchisor systems and values into your operation.
+And remember, you have your own company culture as well, and may run into difficulties fitting different franchise systems and values into your operation.

 Entrepreneurial spirit.
 The challenge and excitement of starting something new and the satisfaction of expanding their "empire" can be an irresistible attraction for an entrepreneur.
 Starting a new venture and making it grow is much more satisfying to many business owners than the nuts-and-bolts of daily operations.

 Same industry or different?
 This is a highly individual choice.
 For one person, it's a love of restaurants and customer service that gets their juices flowing.
 For another, it's knowing their B2B brand is open only Monday to Friday, 9 to 5, leaving evenings and weekends for family, friends, and themselves.
+And for others still, it’s the satisfaction of knowing that their enterprise is providing jobs and supporting families in their area.

 Synergy.
-Each franchise brand has its own proprietary operating system, perfected over many years and many thousands of customer transactions.
+Each franchise brand has its own proprietary operating system, perfected over many years and many, many thousands of customer transactions.
 While the operating systems differ and must remain separate, sometimes elements of one can be applied to another, or to internal operations at the franchisee's home office.

+Limitations/restrictions.
 New brands cannot be in competition with existing brands.
 Check with your franchisor, franchise agreement, and franchise attorney before you start shopping for a new brand.

 The franchise opportunities listed above are not related to or endorsed by Franchising.com or Franchise Update Media Group.
 We are not engaged in, supporting, or endorsing any specific franchise, business opportunity, company or individual.
 No statement in this site is to be construed as a recommendation.
 We encourage prospective franchise buyers to perform extensive due diligence when considering a franchise opportunity.